 They recently added a loan feature to the app, and customers can now access loans of up to Ksh 3,000,000 and overdrafts of up to Ksh 100,000.
 The repayment period is quite flexible, from 6 months to 36 months.

 To register for NCBA Loop, you must download the Google PlayStore or IOS App.
 Add your ID number and phone number.
-Once the registration is complete, go to the nearest NCBA branch to collect your card.
+Once the registration is complete, collect your card at the nearest NCBA branch.
 While at the branch, they will take extra details like your picture and biometrics to activate your account for transactions.

 3. MCo-op Cash app

 The MCo-op Cash app is a product of the cooperative bank that makes it easy for customers to access banking services through their phones.
-To download the app visit Google PlayStore or IOS App Store and install it.
+To download the app, install it and visit Google PlayStore or IOS App Store.
 The mobile version is also available by dialing USSD code *667#.

-After the online or mobile registration, you need to visit your nearest cooperative bank branch with your ID and Co-Op Bank account number.
+After the online or mobile registration, you must visit your nearest cooperative bank branch with your ID and Co-Op Bank account number.
 The bank will link your phone number to your bank account, and you will receive an activation pin immediately to log into your app.

-Remember to change the pin after the first login.
-With the Co-op app, you can get loans of up to KSh 500,000.
+Remember to change the PIN after the first login.
+With the Co-op app, you can get up to KSh 500,000 loans.
 Your eligible amount will depend on your CRB status and other factors.
 Once approved for the loan, they will charge a 3% appraisal fee, 1.083% commission, and 20% exercise commission.